0xRizwan/0xRizwan/README.md

 Smart Contract Auditor @Sherlock

-🧠 I am presently putting my all efforts to find bugs in solidity smart contracts.
+🧠 I am presently learning about smart contract security and in parallel putting my all efforts to find bugs in Solidity smart contracts.

 🤝  I'm open to collaborate on Security audits as solo and team.